 Frequently Asked Questions

-- What Do Flea Larvae Eat? - as mentioned above, the flea larvae actually feed on blood from adult flea fecal matter.
+As mentioned above, the flea larvae actually feed on blood from adult flea fecal matter.
 Adult fleas actually consume more blood than they need, so they can pass the extra through their feces to continue the flea life cycle.

-- How Long Does Larval Development Take? - 1 to 10 days, depending on the temperature and humidity levels.
+1 to 10 days, depending on the temperature and humidity levels.